CraigStuntz/CraigStuntz.github.io/posts/2024-01-31-building-a-synthesizer-8.markdown

 ### The mki x es.EDU Envelope Generator

-Fundamentally, the way that the mki x es.EDU Envelope Generator module works is that it applies a low-pass filter to the Gate.
+Fundamentally, the way that the mki x es.EDU Envelope Generator module works is that it applies a low-pass filter to its Gate input.
 A low-pass filter will tend to round off the corners of a sharp change in a signal.
 This turns what looks like a square wave (presuming that you're pressing and releasing a key at a constant rate) into a smoother shape.